anderson-aristotle/html-css-study/study.md

     <!-- your answer here -->
     ```

-1. List 5 semantic HTML elements.
+1. List 5 alternatives to using a `div` element.

     ```md
     <!-- your answer here -->